chrisdlangton/pages.js/README.md

 ## Basic Usage:

-As long as each page attribute is defined and Pages.js included, you can navigate to any one of these 'pages' using the hash bang (#!) in your url.
+As long as each page attribute is defined and PagesJS included, you can navigate to any one of these 'pages' using the hash bang (#!) in your url.

 For example type in http://myappdomain/#!contact will show you the element with the page attribute equal to the hash bang (#!) value 'contact' and hide all other elements with a page attribute defined that do not equal the hash bang (#!) value 'contact', i.e. 'home' and 'about' will be hidden.